-Please call Danielle Tyson, associate director of museum membership and annual giving, at 202-994-5242 to make a credit card gift, or for information on how to make a gift of stock or securities.
+Please call Jordan Mangefrida, assistant director of membership and annual giving, at 202-994-5579 to make a credit card gift, or for information on how to make a gift of stock or securities.

 If you are passionate about textile art, we invite you to join this group of patrons who provide philanthropic support and come together for unique experiences.

 As you work on your will and other financial plans, museum and university staff can provide guidance on making a bequest, annuity, trust, or gift of real estate that can be a part of your lasting legacy.
-To begin a conversation about planned giving, contact Eliza Ward, director of development, at [email protected] or 202-994-5438.
+To begin a conversation about planned giving, contact Eliza Ward, executive director of development and assistant museum director, at 202-994-5438 or [email protected].

 Individuals, corporations, and foundations can support specific exhibitions, programs, or events.
 The museum can tailor recognition opportunities and sponsor benefits to align with your priorities.
-To learn more, please contact Eliza Ward, director of development, at [email protected] or 202-994-5438.
+To learn more, please contact Eliza Ward, executive director of development and assistant museum director, at 202-994-5438 or [email protected].

 Our museum collects historical textile art from Asia, Africa, the Middle East, and indigenous cultures of the Americas, as well as contemporary art.
 We welcome donations of exemplary artworks that fulfill our current collecting needs.
 As each collection item requires custom storage and care, we encourage you to consider a financial gift in tandem with your artwork donation.
 The first step is to ask our curators to review the artwork you are interested in donating.